A glossary of art vocabulary and definitions beginning with H.

 - The unity of all the visual elements of a composition achieved by the repetition of the same characteristics or those which are similar in nature.
 Harmony serves to bind the various parts into a whole.

 - A technique used in art to create tonal or shading effects by drawing or painting closely spaced parallel lines.
 When lines are crossed or placed at an angle to one another, the method is called cross-hatching.
 Artists use this modeling technique, indicating tone and suggesting light and shade, by varying the length, angle, closeness and other qualities of the lines, most commonly used in drawing, linear painting, engraving, and ethnic art.

-- An area of of intense brightness which reflects the most light.
+- An area of intense brightness which reflects the most light.
 A technique used in art to direct attention or to emphasize, through use of pigment or color.

-- Horizon line
+- Horizon Line

 - In a painting, a level line where land or water ends and the sky begins.
 Vanishing points, where two parallel lines appear to converge, are typically located on this line.
-A horizon line is used to attain the perspective of depth Click for information about horizontal lines.
+A horizon line is used to attain the perspective of depth.
+Click for information about horizontal lines.

-- Horizontal balance
+- Horizontal Balance